facil-io/cstl/CONTRIBUTING.md

 * **Easy to manage**:

     See the License section below.
-Contributions must relinquish ownership of contributed code, so licensing and copyright can be managed without the need to reach out to every contributer.
+Contributions must relinquish ownership of contributed code, so licensing and copyright can be managed without the need to reach out to every past contributer.

 ### Community Guideline - Play Nice